code4recovery/spec/README.md

 `types` is an optional array of standardized meeting types.
 See the [types section](#meeting-types) below.

-`languages` is an required array of one or more standardized interface languages.
+`languages` is a required array of one or more standardized interface languages.
 See the [languages section](#languages) below.
-If language is not specified, the Meeting Guide importer may add a default language to your meeting.
+If a language is not specified, the Meeting Guide importer may add a default language to your meeting.

 `notes` is an optional long text field to hold additional details about the meeting.
 Line breaks are ok, but HTML will be stripped.